kbastani/event-sourcing-microservices-example/README.md

 <img src="https://imgur.com/Uqd7SHE.png" width="400" alt="Domain graph of users and friends">
 <br/>

 The diagram above is a domain graph that shows `User` nodes and `Friend` relationships.
 In a microservice architecture we may decide to decompose this domain graph into two separate domain services, a `user-service` and a `friend-service`.
-For this reason, we'll have foreign-key relationships stored in the `friend-service` that reference the unique identity of a `User` stored on the `user-service`.
+For this reason, we'll have foreign-key relationships stored in the `friendId-service` that reference the unique identity of a `User` stored on the `user-service`.

 # License